juergenmeinecke/EMET2008/course_outline.rst

 The econometric software for this course is "Stata".
 Here's a quick wiki summary of what Stata is:
 <http://en.wikipedia.org/wiki/Stata>.
 From my own experience, Stata is an exhaustive,
 well-documented, powerful and user-friendly statistical software.

-I posted some introduction and guides on the course homepage.
 We will get to know Stata during the tutorial in a "learning-by-doing manner".